r4victor/tenthousandmeters/content/blog/python_bts_01.md

 2. Compilation
 3. Interpretation

-During initialization stage, CPython initializes data structures required to run Python.
-It also prepares such things as builtin types, configures and loads builtin modules, sets up the import system and does many other things.
-This is very important stage that is often overlooked by the CPython's explorers because of its service nature.
+During the initialization stage, CPython initializes data structures required to run Python.
+It also prepares such things as built-in types, configures and loads built-in modules, sets up the import system and does many other things.
+This is a very important stage that is often overlooked by the CPython's explorers because of its service nature.

 Next comes the compilation stage.
 CPython is an interpreter, not a compiler in a sense that it doesn't produce machine code.
 Interpreters, however, usually translate source code into some intermediate representation before executing it.
 So does CPython.
 This translation phase does the same things a typical compiler does: parses a source code and builds an AST (Abstract Syntax Tree), generates bytecode from an AST and even performs some bytecode optimizations.